 For the Celts, the rabbit was the sacred animal to the goddess of Victory.
 The Mayan and Aztec civilizations present this figure as a symbol of the Moon.
 For the later, sunspots were nothing but Rabbits thrown to the Moon by gods and it was believed that hundreds of Rabbits watch over the crops at night.

 In the Mayan culture, a legend tells that the goddess Luna was saved by a Rabbit.
 This salvation, in fact, is equivalent to the salvation of the entire cycle of life.
 They also associated this animal with love and medicine.

 In China, the Hare predominates.
 It’s presented by both the fourth animal of the zodiac and as a symbol of longevity and fertility.
 The Hare is the protector of all the wild animals and the color of its hair is associated with favorable events; white indicates immortality, black indicates professional success, and red is equivalent to luck in general.

-In Japan, the rabbit is a living sacred monument which safeguards the species.
-In Africa, it is considered as a sacrificial animal.
+In Japan, the rabbit is a living sacred monument that safeguards the species.
+In Africa, it is considered a sacrificial animal.
 While in India, the deity corresponding to the name of Bodhisattva has the appearance of a Rabbit.

 Rabbits (Hares) in Witchcraft